pcwalton/lord-drawquaad/README.md

 Lord Drawquaad is a minimalist Rust library to draw full-screen textured quads in OpenGL 3.3 and up.
 It was born out of annoyance from writing the same code over and over.

-You should not this library if you are particularly concerned about performance, since it does not do any batching.
+You should not use this library if you are particularly concerned about performance, since it does not do any batching.

 ## Usage